alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 After all the steps above are performed for each feature in the feature set, select the `(feature, split_point)` pair which gives the highest improvement in the `MSE` and then continue to split the tree recursively.

 As we can see, for decision trees we don't do any dummy variable encoding on the categorical dependent variables.
 We treat them as they are.

+In our classification tree examples, we used the Gini impurity for deciding the split within a feature and entropy for feature selection.
+Most of the time it does not make a big difference which one is used and they can be used interchangeably and they lead to [similar trees](https://www.quora.com/In-a-decision-tree-how-do-we-select-which-attribute-to-split-the-data-by-at-each-level).
+Gini impurity is slightly faster to compute, so it is a good default, especially for in-feature split-point selection where there are more calculations.
+However, when they differ, Gini impurity tends to isolate the most frequent class in its own branch of the tree, while entropy tends to produce slightly more balanced trees.
+[SKLearn](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier) allows both.